emmatrowbridge/DFIR-Simulation/case_macOS_Insider_Data_Exfiltration/README.md

 1. Read `case_brief.md`
 2. Review `investigation_questions.md`
-3. Begin analyzing the artifacts in `evidence/artifacts/`
+3. Begin analyzing the artifacts in `evidence/`
-4. Record your findings in the workspace files

 ---

 ## Final Note

-This case is designed to reflect how real investigations work:
+This case reflects how real investigations work:

 Individual actions may appear normal in isolation.
 Your task is to determine whether they form a meaningful pattern when viewed together.